Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Results and discussion

 We account again for NLO effects by employing a $k$-factor.
 Here we take the ratio of the total cross-sections for associated $W$ production at NLO and LO with the default \texttt{MadGraph5\_aMC@NLO} cuts which gives us a $k$-factor of $1.286$.
 We expect this to be an overestimate since the $k$-factor decreases both in the relevant region of phase space~\cite{Huston:2010xp, Berger:2009ep}, as well as when requiring a larger number of associated jets.
 This avoids the computationally intensive task of calculating the full NLO cross-section with $3$ extra partons; similar approaches have been employed by \texttt{ATLAS} and \texttt{CMS} in Refs.~\cite{ATLAS:2017avu,CMS:2017gbl}, and we emphasize that this produces conservative results.
 We depict the cutflow corresponding to the cuts of \texttt{SR\_e3j} for the background and the benchmark signal point in \cref{tab:tab3}.

 We do not calculate the QCD multijet background but rather include it as an extra $30 \%$ contribution to the final number of background events after our cuts.
 This is a very rough estimate using the background distributions plotted in Ref.~\cite{CMS:2016muu}, and accounting for the fact that the extra missing energy cut we make in our analysis targets the $W$-boson more effectively than it will target multijets.
+We will study the importance of this assumption in~\cref{fig:BRlimits}.

 For \texttt{SR\_ej}, after passing the samples through the basic cuts, we look at the invariant mass distribution of the leading lepton and leading jet to reconstruct the squark mass.
 The width of the bins, for a narrow resonance, is determined by the experimental resolution.
 Here, we choose it to be approximately $10\%$ of the invariant mass.